vanhoefm/fragattacks/research/README.md

 this by either be because of background noise, or because the network card being tested is unable to properly inject certain frames (e.g. the firmware of the Intel AX200 crashes when injecting fragmented frames).

-### Static IP Configuration
+## 9.2.
+Static IP Configuration

 In case the device you are testing doesn't support DHCP, you can manually specify the IP addresses that the test tool should use.
 For example:

-	./fragattack.py wlan0 ping --inject wlan1 [--ap] --ip 192.168.100.10 --peerip 192.168.100.1
+	./fragattack.py wlan0 [--ap] ping --inject wlan1 --ip 192.168.100.10 --peerip 192.168.100.1

 Here the test tool will use IP address 192.168.100.10, and it will inject a ping request to the peer IP address 192.168.100.1.

-**Using static IP address also enables the test tool to inject frames _before_ the device being tested has requested** **an IP address, which is required in certain tests.**
+When a test sends IP packets before obtaining IP addresses using DHCP, it will use the default IP address 127.0.0.1.
+To use different (default) IP addresses, you can also use the `--ip` and `-peerip` parameters.

-### Alternative network cards
+## 9.3.
+Alternative network cards

 In case you cannot get access to one of the recommended wireless network cards, a second option is to get a network card that uses the same drivers on Linux.
 In particular, you can try: